JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/Project_2/README.md

 |---|---|
 |Id| make this as the Index|
-PID|This is to identify the specific property and it is not of use here Lot Frontage|no clear pattern discernable
+PID|This is to identify the specific property and it is not of use here Lot Frontage|no clear pattern discernible
 Lot Area| the same as Lot Frontage
-Bsmt Unf SF| No clear pattern and it is not logical that the size of an unfinish basement would affect the sales price Low Qual Fin SF| No clear pattern that can be established Bsmt Half Bath| No clear pattern that can be established Half Bath| No clear pattern that can be established
+Bsmt Unf SF| No clear pattern and it is not logical that the size of an unfinished basement would affect the sales price Low Qual Fin SF| No clear pattern that can be established Bsmt Half Bath| No clear pattern that can be established Half Bath| No clear pattern that can be established